remomueller/documentation/windows/130-ruby.md

 ### Next Step

 You have successfully installed Ruby on Windows.
-If you have been directed here from installation instructions for the NSRR gem, Edfize, or Spout, you can now return to continue the gem installations instructions.
+If you have been directed here from installation instructions for the NSRR gem, Edfize, or Spout, you can now return to continue the gem installation instructions.

 - Back to [NSRR Gem Installation](https://github.com/nsrr/nsrr-gem#installation)
 - Back to [Edfize Gem Installation](https://github.com/sleepepi/edfize#installation)